honwesley/signet/README.md

 'Q' -> Quit

 Static letters are recognized automatically.
 For J or Z, press 'M' and immediately perform the complete motion.
+J and Z are detected automatically from their motion now.
+The manual J/Z button remains available as a fallback.

 ### Project Structure
 signet/